+ What NZ Laser / IPL qualifications are going to be available in future?

 + Why should I choose NZ Laser Training over other providers?

 Since my last post, there have been more training providers in this area go out of business, why does that happen? - Laser science is not an easy topic to teach, this is a specialised field.
 Some have tried to copy what we do, however training is something we are passionate about and its what we focus on everyday.
 We have been referencing the AS/NZS laser safety guidelines for many years, and have even been approached by Australian laser authorities to add our comments to the revised document.
+Others just copy and paste that line onto their website but when asked to comment, may nopt be able to answer questions on its contents.

 We strive to constantly improve what we offer and won't sell you a cookie cutter training package as we understand that every situation is different.
 By training with us you tap into great mentors willing to share their knowledge and see you flourish in your laser career no matter what stage you are at.
 We wish you well with your laser career no matter who you choose to go with.